Werner Kollath: After World War II

 Since 1951, the so-called "Kollath-breakfast" (cereal mixture) has been sold in Reformhaus shops.

 During a private trip through Chile, he was offered a research position at the Medical Faculty of Hygiene in Santiago de Chile which he turned down.

 In April 1952, he was retired retroactively from April 1951, allegedly on the basis of an official medical report, and so had an income again.
-From 1952 to 1956, he carried out studies on animals at the University of Munich to prove his hypotheses on mesotrophy by inadequate diet.
+From 1952 to 1956, he carried out studies on animals at the Ludwig-Maximilians-Universität München to prove his hypotheses on mesotrophy by inadequate diet.
 Kollath is credited with the introduction of the term 'probiotics'.
 In 1953, he wrote about probiotics as being in contrast to harmful antibiotics, and defined 'Probiotika' as being "active substances that are essential for a healthy development of life".

 Kollath's work on nutrition was recognised in the 1950s and 1960s by the Internationale Gesellschaft für Nahrungs- und Vitalstoff-Forschung (IVG), the World Union for Protection of Life, and the Arbeitskreis Gesundheitskunde, which was established in 1964, and also people practising alternative medicine.
 The 17th edition of his book "Die Ordnung unserer Nahrung" was published in 2005, and is regarded as a basis for whole food nutrition.

 Kollath invented a method for preserving grains and some legumes without chemicals or overheating.
 The method is named after him, the Kollath method (collatieren).

 Kollath wrote 326 scientific publications including 28 books.
 The Werner and Elisabeth Kollath Foundation, based in Bad Soden, is dedicated to the promotion of holistic scientific nutritional and health research.